DodoCafe/NTUT2020SpringDesignPatternFinalProject/README.md

 * Department of Interaction Design
 * Department of Computer Science and Information Technology

-The project was initiated in September 2019 and is expected to end in October 2020.
+The project was initiated in September 2019 and is expected to end in June 2021.
 ### Our Team
 Our team name is [Dodo Cafe](https://github.com/DodoCafe).
 #### Department of Interaction Design